org-zpr/zpr-rfcs/src/15-ZPL-Overview.md

 > `<attribute-name>:{<attribute-value1>,<attribute-value2>,...}`

-Attribute values can reference other entities (endpoints, users, or services), allowing access to the referenced entity\'s attributes.
+Attribute values can reference other entities (endpoints, users, or services), allowing access to the referenced entity's attributes.

 ## Classes